Ackermann’s Repository of Arts, March 1818.

 This print and the other fashion print in the March 1818 issue of the magazine are both mis-labeled as April 1818.

 1818 seems to be the year of the cork hat.
-This hat, as well as the one shown with a Morning Dress of May 1818, use bits of cork in the decoration of the hat.
+This hat, as well as several other shown in prints of 1818, use bits of cork in the decoration of the hat.
 I have not run across this use of cork in earlier prints.
+And every instance of a cork hat, at least among my collection of prints, is shown with a dress designed by Miss Macdonald.
+In the British Lady’s Magazine she is several times mentioned as the “inventress of the Ionian Cork Hats.”

 Typical of 1818 are the bell-shaped skirt, the fussy flounce, and the very high waist.